MusaFadul/SMS-Frontend-/README.md

 2- Run npm install to install project dependencies.<br>
 3- Run npm start.<br>
 the app wiil then run in the development mode.<br>
-Open [http://localhost:3000]to view it in the browser.
+Open http://localhost:3000 to view it in the browser.